Jennifer Lambert

 • Keep your family home and away from others as much as possible.
 Don’t have friends and extended family over, and don’t go to their homes.
 People who look healthy still can be infected and can spread the virus.
 That’s why it’s important to stay away from everyone, even if they don’t seem sick.

 • If you have to go out, make sure you are at least 6 feet (2 meters) away from other people.
 Viruses can spread when someone sneezes or coughs out tiny droplets.
 They may even spread when people talk.
 These droplets don’t usually travel more than 6 feet before falling to the ground.
-Also, follow the CDC’s advice on wearing a cloth face covering (or a face mask, if you have one).
+Also, follow the CDC’s advice and info on wearing a cloth face covering (or a face mask, if you have one).

 • If you’re caring for someone who is sick, take all recommended precautions.
 It’s important to keep that person away from others.